pingcap/docs-cn/sql-statements/sql-statement-drop-column.md

 ## MySQL compatibility

 * Dropping multiple columns in the same statement is not supported.
-* Dropping primary key columns or index columns is not supported.
+* Dropping primary key columns or columns covered by the composite index is not supported.

 ## See also